 JD: That’s his nickname.
 Do you remember the movie “Old School”?
-There’s an elderly dude who goes to college and joins a frat, and for whatever reason, that’s what they call him.
+There’s an elderly man who goes to college and joins a frat, and for whatever reason, that becomes his sobriquet.

 Duncan: Oh yeah, I remember that now.
-They shout “you’re my boy, Blue” in the film.
+They shout “you’re my boy Blue”!

 JD: Well, this guy is no one’s boy.
 He’s truly the weirdest person that I’ve ever met.

 JD: He chugs 2 or 3 Papa John’s Garlic Butter Sauces in class every day, just like they were shots of tequila.